Edward Hoopes and Willis McDowell Notebooks, 1893-1899: Finding Aid

 On September 1, 1930, McDowell was transferred to the retired list.
 Following retirement, he moved to South River, Maryland.
 Willis McDowell died on May 6, 1944 at the Naval Hospital in Annapolis, Maryland.

 Description of Contents

-The Edward Hoopes and Willis McDowell Notebooks, comprising 7.5 linear inches of documentation, span the period from 1893 to 1899, and are the product of Hoopes' and McDowell's time as students at the United States Naval Academy.
+The Edward Hoopes and Willis McDowell Notebooks, comprising 0.63 linear feet of documentation, span the period from 1893 to 1899, and are the product of Hoopes' and McDowell's time as students at the United States Naval Academy.

 The Edward Hoopes and Willis McDowell Notebooks are arranged alphabetically by creator into a single record series with no subdivisions.
 McDowell's notebooks are further arranged chronologically by year.
 The notebooks are composed primarily of lecture notes and practical work pertaining to Naval Academy courses in Geometry, Trigonometry, English, French, International Law, Physics, Chemistry, Anatomy, Physiology, and Hygiene, as well as the Class of 1897's Practice Cruise aboard U.S.S.
 Bancroft (Gunboat) in 1895.
 In addition to class notes, many of the notebooks also include recitation assignment sheets.
 Two of the notebooks, both of which are unattributed, consist entirely of examination questions from the Class of 1897's Fourth (freshman/plebe) and Third (sophomore) years.

 Research interests served by the Edward Hoopes and Willis McDowell Notebooks include studies of the Naval Academy's curriculum and practice cruises of the late 19th Century.